korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 This diagram shows a base class, Car, with one field, description, and three methods, startEngine(), drive(), and runEngine().
 The first two methods should be declared as public.
-The method *runEngine* however, is protected, and it will only get called from the drive method in Car.
+The method "runEngine" however, is protected, and it will only get called from the drive method in Car.
 And we've given three types of subclasses, or three types of cars that you might find on the road.
 We have the GasPoweredCar, the ElectricCar, and the HybridCar.
 You can imagine that these three subclasses might have different ways to start their engine,